New Zealand five-dollar note: Design

-There have been seven different series of New Zealand banknotes, and the five-dollar note was introduced with the third series of banknote.
+There have been seven series of New Zealand banknotes.
+The first two series used the New Zealand pound, and the five-dollar note was introduced with the third series.

-Third series (1967–1982)
+Third series (1967–1981)

-The first five-dollar notes were issued alongside the first one-dollar, two-dollar, ten-dollar, twenty-dollar, and one-hundred-dollar notes with the introduction of the New Zealand dollar on 10 July 1967.
-They were made of cotton-based paper.
+The first dollar notes were issued with the introduction of the New Zealand dollar on 10 July 1967.
+They replaced their pound note predecessors at the rate of two dollars to the pound, except the five-dollar note, which was a new denomination, equivalent to £2 10s.
+The notes were made using cotton-based paper, and the five-dollar notes used an orange colour not used by any of the pound denominations from the second series.
 The design was selected by a six-person design committee appointed in 1964, which included Alexander McLintock, Stewart Bell Maclennan and Professor John Simpson, Dean of the Faculty of Fine Arts at the University of Canterbury.

 All the notes of this series had Queen Elizabeth II on the front, and a watermark of Captain James Cook.
 They also had a New Zealand bird and the plant most closely associated with that species on the back.
 The five-dollar note featured a tūī perched on a kōwhai tree.

 Fourth series (1982–1991)

 In late 1981 the Reserve Bank switched to a different printer which meant that new printing plates had to be made.
-The only changes with this series were minor drawing changes and an update to the portrait of Elizabeth II.
+The only changes with this series were minor drawing changes and a new portrait of Elizabeth II.